 Most recently, Edward was named “Painter of the Year” by the Spotlight Magazine’s 1997/98 Readers Choice Awards in Portsmouth, NH.
-Gordon’s work has also appeared in the November, 1997 and March 2001 issues Yankee Magazine.
+Edward Gordon paintings have also appeared in the November, 1997 and March 2001 issues Yankee Magazine.

 He is a consummate draftsman with a keen eye depicting and engaging the viewer.
-His solitude evokes all one’s senses , the smell and sounds of the ocean, the touch of objects, the doors, windows open to never-ending opportunities.
+The Edward Gordon paintings evoke all one’s senses, the smell and sounds of the ocean, the touch of objects, the doors, windows open to never-ending opportunities.

 He paints in alkyds that are compatible with oil and dry quickly.
 The effects are similar to tempera.
 All originals are painted on masonite and primed with 10 coasts of gesso.
 He produces only four paintings a year.